Location | Media Lounge | General Managers Message | Image Gallery

 • Improve the soil structure in your garden or yard

 • Improve the chemistry of your soil, particularly the degree of acidity (pH)

 • Insulate the changes in soil temperature around plants and trees

 • Improve insect/disease resistance in your garden plants and trees

 Water is a precious commodity and that’s why Big Cedar has taken several steps to insure that we are taking care of this natural resource.
 Big Cedar has made a considerable investment in the completion of a new state-of-the-art waste water treatment plant which treats every bit of water that has been used by Big Cedar and the Wilderness Club.
 This ensures that we put only clean water back into Table Rock Lake.

 Our Laundry department is another area where we have made a considerable investment to try and conserve water.
 Our state-of-the-art CBW washer and dryer system uses almost half of the water a typical washer uses.
 Other ways we conserve water is by recycling our waterfalls throughout the property and Top of the Rock and by teaching our guests about water conservation by asking guests to reuse towels through in-room signage.

-Right behind the Swimmin' Hole Swimming Pool and in front of Devil's Pool restaurant we actually have small herb and vegetable gardens that we have planted.
+Near the Grandview Conference Center we actually have small herb and vegetable gardens that we have planted.
 We regularly use these gardens to help sustain our herbs and spices for Devil's Pool, Buzzard Bar, Worman House, and Truman House.
-Next time you visit Big Cedar make sure and visit our small gardens on the path behind the Swimmin' Hole and in front of Devil's Pool restaurant.

 “We all live downstream”